sombriks/enterprise-kotlin-handbook/README.md

 # [enterprise-kotlin-handbook][0001]

-Some exercises to explore out how modenr, enterprise grade services can be written in kotlin.
-It's slightliy opinionated, proceed at your own risk.
+Some exercises to explore out how modern, enterprise grade services can be written in kotlin.
+It's slightly opinionated, proceed at your own risk.

 ## Motivation